 All-New next-generation SYNC® assists you while driving.
 It gets to know you and can adapt to what you need and like.
 Pre-order your #MustangMachE today. https://t.co/cnlXv9Pf8i pic.twitter.com/yT9aAQ64DE

 — Ford UK (@forduk) July 22, 2020

-It might seem silly to focus on something like that, but given how large these screens are getting, the interface shown on the dash is as much a part of the interior design as the steering wheel, so you might as well find something you like.
+It might seem silly to focus on something like that, but given how large these screens are getting, the interface shown on the Ford Mustang Mach-E display is as much a part of the interior design as the steering wheel, so you might as well find something you like.
 Plus it’s indicative of the effort Ford has put in the creation of the Mach-E as a whole, it doesn’t look like the standard run of the mill car interface.

 Now it’s not all radical, there’s no point of being different for the sake of being different if it ends up being a detriment.
 The actual layout of the interface seems to use a card system with three different cards on the bottom, each populated with information of your choosing, such as current range, current song, pertinent notifications from your phone, etc. While these cards presumably persistently stay on the bottom third of the screen, the top third of the screen will switch between main apps, such as the radio station or navigation system.